Interview with PA Scholar, Prinita Mukherjee

 3. Share with us some stories of your experience in PA so far.

-and I am fortunate to have encountered many meaningful moments during my
+I believe that finding meaning is important in one’s professional life, and I am fortunate to have encountered many meaningful moments during my journey at PA so far.

 I have been part of dynamic teams that have been instrumental in driving impact in areas such as community wellness, green initiatives and care initiatives, while simultaneously building social cohesion.
 However, it is not just my own stories from these experiences but the stories of the residents we serve that inspire me.